eea flag

 Article 5 of the European Climate Law, which entered into force in June 2021, makes adaptation to climate change a legal obligation for EU institutions and Member States, requiring them to ‘ensure continuous progress in enhancing adaptive capacity, strengthening resilience and reducing vulnerability to climate change in accordance with Article 7 of the Paris Agreement’.
 Also, Member States’ adaptation policies ‘shall take into account the particular vulnerability of the relevant sectors’, integrate ‘adaptation to climate change in a consistent manner in all policy areas’, and ‘focus, in particular, on the most vulnerable and impacted populations and sectors’.

 The European Commission adopted in February 2021 the Communication ‘Forging a climate-resilient Europe – the new EU Strategy on Adaptation to Climate Change’.
 It outlines a long-term vision for the EU to become a climate-resilient society, fully adapted to the unavoidable impacts of climate change by 2050, and it also states the need for a deeper understanding of the climate risks for health.
-A key action under this strategy is the European Climate and Health Observatory.
+A key action under this strategy is the European Climate and Health Observatory.The Observatory plays a critical role in gathering and disseminating knowledge on climate-related health impacts, facilitating policy development, and supporting adaptation planning.

 EU coordinating activities on health

 Under Article 168 of the Treaty of the Functioning of the EU, the primary responsibility for organizing and providing health services and medical care lies with the Member States.
 EU health policy therefore serves to complement national policies, and to ensure health protection in all EU policies.
 For example, to strengthen the preparedness and the coordination of responses to health threats, the EU adopted in 2022 Regulation 2022/2371 on serious cross-border threats to health, repealing Decision 1082/2013/EU.
-It provides the EU with a strong and comprehensive mandate for coordination and cooperation for a more effective response to serious cross-border health threats, at both the European Union (EU) and EU Member State levels.
+It provides the EU with a strong and comprehensive mandate for coordination and cooperation for a more effective response to serious cross-border health threats, at both the EU and EU Member State levels.
 It aims to strengthen prevention, preparedness and response planning; reinforce epidemiological surveillance and monitoring; improve data reporting; and strengthen EU coordination.

 The European Commission is building a strong European Health Union to further improve coordination of serious cross-border threats including those associated with environment and climatic conditions.
 According to the Communication: Building a European Health Union - preparedness and resilience, the European Health Union builds on the EU’s joint effort to reconcile the relationship with the natural environment by engaging in different and more sustainable patterns of economic growth.
-Fighting climate change and finding ways to adapt to it, preserving and restoring biodiversity, improving diets and lifestyles, reducing, and removing pollution from the environment will have positive effects on citizens’ health.
+Fighting climate change and finding ways to adapt to it; preserving and restoring biodiversity; improving diets and lifestyles; reducing and removing pollution from the environment will have positive effects on citizens’ health.

+The EU4Health Programme is the biggest EU health programme to date that will invest €5.3 billion into actions with an EU added value, complementing EU countries’ policies and pursuing one or several of EU4Health’s objectives.
 The programme aims to improve and foster health in the Union, protect people in the Union from serious cross-border threats to health, improve medicinal products, medical devices and crisis-relevant products and strengthen health systems.
-EU4Health intends, among others, to “contribute to tackling the negative impact of climate change and environmental degradation on human health”, by providing funding to eligible entities, health.
+EU4Health intends, among others, to “contribute to tackling the negative impact of climate change and environmental degradation on human health”, by providing funding to eligible entities.
 The Programme’s objectives will be pursued, ensuring a high level of human health protection in all Union policies and activities in keeping with the One Health approach, where applicable.

 European agencies and authorities in the fields of climate change and health

 To strengthen Europe's defences against infectious disease, the European Centre for Disease Prevention and Control (ECDC) was established in 2005.
 The ECDC is in charge of scientific evidence and risk assessments on communicable diseases, including those associated with a changing climate.
 European countries report data from their surveillance systems to the ECDC.
 Under regulation 2022/2371 the list of diseases notifiable at EU level to the ECDC will be updated allowing timely detection of diseases including those associated with climate change.
 ECDC developed the 'European Environment and Epidemiology' (E3) Network, which provides real-time monitoring tools of meteorological conditions to assess the risk of water-borne diseases and vector-borne diseases as well as other tools for risk assessments.
-In addition, ECDC and European Food Safety Authority (EFSA) funds.
-VectorNet, now in its second iteration (2019–2023), which is a platform which supports the collection of data on vectors and pathogens in vectors related to both animal and human health.
+In addition, ECDC and European Food Safety Authority (EFSA) jointly coordinate VectorNet, now in its third iteration (2019–2024), which is a platform which supports the collection of data on vectors and pathogens in vectors related to both animal and human health.
 It facilitates exchanging data on the geographical distribution of arthropod disease vectors in Europe.

 The European Environment Agency co-manages with the European Commission the European Climate and Health Observatory.
 It provides the policy makers with robust and independent information about the environment, including the trends and projections in climate hazards and their impacts on human health.